William Craven, 5th Earl of Craven: Personal life

 In 1922, shortly after inheriting the earldom, Lord Craven was named in the divorce suit between George Cathcart, 5th Earl Cathcart and Lady Cathcart, the former Vera Estelle Warter.
 Lord Cathcart obtained a "decree dissolving his marriage with Lady Cathcart, upon proof being given of her indiscretions with the Earl of Craven".
 Eighteen months after the Cathcart divorce, the Countess eloped to South Africa with Lord Craven.
 In 1925, Lady Craven sued the Earl for divorce and named Vera, Countess Cathcart, as the woman in the case.
 In 1926, Lord Craven and Lady Cathcart were again the centre of controversy when arriving to the United States.
-"While the Countess was held at Ellis Island, a write for his arrest was issued, but he departed for Canada in time to prevent its being served.
-His wife joined him in Canada, and they left together for Berumda," with Lord Craven denying he was ever "guilty of any moral turpitude".
+"While the Countess was held at Ellis Island, a writ for his arrest was issued, but he departed for Canada in time to prevent its being served.
+His wife joined him in Canada, and they left together for Bermuda," with Lord Craven denying he was ever "guilty of any moral turpitude".